How to Calculate Sales Per Man Hour (SPMH)

 What is the best way to track sales and cases per man hour?

-Cloud-based, back-office software is the simplest way to obtain and track these metrics.
+Cloud-based, back-office labor management software is the simplest way to obtain and track these metrics.
 Data pulled from POS systems provides accurate and timely sales reporting that feeds into your back office so managers can use it to identify sales per man hour and make staffing adjustments as needed.
+Incorporate your sales revenue numbers, including goals and actual sales figures, for accurate assessments and projections.
+Smart labor scheduling will help you reduce unnecessary labor costs, consider a daily labor report for the best approach to predictive scheduling.
+Reach out to us to see how we can help your restaurants improve your sales per man hour ratio.

 Leveraging Technology to Manage Restaurant Labor Costs Whitepaper cover image